-S.T.A.L.K.E.R 2: Why a Ukrainian video game hit by war is breaking records
+S.T.A.L.K.E.R 2: How a Ukrainian video game beat Russian disinfo, won fans

 S.T.A.L.K.E.R.
-2: How a Ukrainian video game hit by war is breaking records

-S.T.A.L.K.E.R.
-2 has become a symbol of Ukrainian gaming success despite challenges and disinformation.
+2 has become a symbol of Ukrainian gaming success despite challenges and disinformation from a pro-Russian campaign.

 A Ukrainian video game is shattering records since its release on November 20, despite many delays and its being a target of a Russian disinformation operation.